rakannimer/react-firebase/modules/react-firebase-docs/docs/guides/build-a-react-app-with-firebase-auth-and-realtime-database/setup-the-development-environment.md

+---
+title: Setup the development environment
-# Setup the development environment
+sidebar_label: Setup the development environment
+---

 For the rest of the tutorial we'll be using Typescript.